Table of Contents

 One big draw is that the standard of living in Denmark is remarkable for a number of reasons.

 The lifestyle in Denmark is very human-oriented, with an emphasis on culture, education, and social programs.
-All of these factors contribute to a very high standard of living in Denmark that is the envy of nations around the world.
+All of these factors contribute to a very high standard of living in Denmark which is the envy of nations around the world.

 Denmark also offers plenty of opportunities for enjoying buzzing, cosmopolitan city life, with 16 Michelin-starred restaurants and a hopping music and arts scene, especially in Copenhagen.